packardG/cs326-TeamLoon/README.md

  SofaKing was designed to solve issues of wanting to enjoy videos in-sync with other users.
 Sometimes there are shows or music that you want to enjoy with others at the same.
 SofaKing makes it easy to hop into chatrooms in your area, and allows you to explore videos with others.
- It also provides basic communication needs (VOIP, chatbox) to allow to communicate and discuss topics about the video or just socialize.
+ It also provides basic communication needs (to allow to communicate and discuss topics about the video or just socialize.
 In addition it includes a voting system that allows users to suggest and pick videos they want to explore.
 Some chat features are included to prevent poor user experience caused by others (kicking from chatroom).
 For more information, see our [Final Project Document](https://docs.google.com/document/d/10Ry11kDxrAS6hF58ACVqZ_flG4xd5b_fdzNJwG2IOEs/edit?usp=sharing).